 Accessibility Statement

-This Accessibility Statement covers both and the mobile version of www.nsft.nhs.uk
+This Accessibility Statement covers both the website and the mobile version of www.nsft.nhs.uk

 This website is run by Norfolk and Suffolk NHS Foundation Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: